-- Conducting more material design studies to offer English learning materials that incorporate character education and local wisdom (e.g., see Milal et al., 2020; Nafiah, 2020), not only in junior high school contexts but also in senior high school or university settings.
-The designed materials might be adapted by language teachers in Indonesia or overseas who wish to introduce and offer more Indonesian local-cultural nuances in EFL learning to their (international) students. - Exploring the less researched areas of English grammar and listening and supporting students' learning autonomy might contribute to various discussions, debates, and knowledge production in the Indonesian EFL research fields.
-For the same reasons, future researchers might explore some research practices involving a department head (like Wulandari & Hustarna, 2020), school principals, students, and language teachers in vocational schools.
+Conducting more material design studies to offer English learning materials that incorporate character education and local wisdom (e.g., see Milal et al., 2020; Nafiah, 2020), not only in junior high school contexts but also in senior high school or university settings.
+The designed materials might be adapted by language teachers in Indonesia or overseas who wish to introduce and offer more Indonesian local-cultural nuances in EFL learning to their (international) students.

+- Exploring the less researched areas of English grammar and listening supporting students' learning autonomy might contribute to various discussions, debates, and knowledge production in the Indonesian EFL research fields.
+For the same reasons, future researchers might explore some research practices involving a department head (like Wulandari & Hustarna, 2020). school principals, students, and language teachers in vocational schools.
 Hopefully, these types of research can attract a much wider readership of the journals (e.g., more than just those working and studying in the university settings and in favor of technology). - Studying the integration and place of technology in the less explored areas, such as English reading, listening, grammar, and vocabulary might also be fruitful, especially in the current COVID-19 situation.

-- Hopefully, from these types of research, readers or EFL teachers can learn teaching strategies or practices with the best and wisest use of technology to apply in their online learning environment. - Conducting and researching the area of EFL and hybrid learning that seem to be appearing today.
+Hopefully, from these types of research, readers or EFL teachers can learn teaching strategies or practices with the best and wisest use of technology to apply in their online learning environment. - Conducting and researching the area of EFL and hybrid learning that seem to be appearing today.
 The hybrid learning model blends and mixes face-to-face classroom instructions and the online environment.
 Future classrooms, including the English classrooms, may start to offer more class meetings that are online and offline at the same time.

 Additionally, the authors would like to tell some implications of the current study for teaching and learning activities, specifically in a research (proposal) class at a university level.
 First, the lecturers should always encourage their (graduate) students to read enough literature and find the most current theories to frame their research.
-As explained by Renandya in the research entitled Designing a publishable L2 research project in 2020 said, using current theories in a research paper might enhance the possibility of getting the paper published in an academic journal.
+As Renandya (2020) said, using current theories in a research paper might enhance the possibility of getting the paper published in an academic journal.
 Practically, the lecturers can first introduce some journals in language teaching and learning fields.
 Then, they can assign the students to download three to five articles published in the last five years, read and study the literature review part of the articles, and find current theories they can use to frame their research.
 The lectures can then assign each student to present the theories in class, so the other students can listen to the presentation and learn from one another in finding the current theories for their research.

 After that, the lecturers can also share any theories they have read from various sources that might benefit their students' research.
-For example, those interested in teaching and learning strategies or project-based learning might frame their research using the recent Mahboob and Cheng's Credible approach (in preparation) (also watch Youtube by TESOL Society of Bangladesh entitled Teaching with purpose: CREDIBLE approach in the classrooms in 2020 https://www.youtube.com/watch?v=y7XewhqJ72M).
+For example, those interested in teaching and learning strategies or project-based learning might frame their research using the recent Mahboob and Cheng's Credible approach (in preparation) (also watch TESOL Society of Bangladesh., 2020).
 Ideas of an emergency remote teaching in language teaching by Hazaea et al. (2021) might also benefit the students interested in researching English teaching and learning practices with technology in the current Covid-19 pandemic.
-Recently, As explained by Mali in Egbert & Roe book's entitled Theoretical models for teaching and research in 2021 developed a theoretical model of attribution theory that might benefit students interested in reflecting and researching reasons for their success or failure in language learning.
+Recently, Mali (2021) developed a theoretical model of attribution theory that might benefit students interested in reflecting and researching reasons for their success or failure in language learning.